bollu/ppsspp-help/input/index.md

 These options are workarounds for things we don't emulate properly in some specific games, or speed improvements that may cause problems.
 Be careful, most of these options break games.

 __Disable Alpha Test__
 Disabling Alpha Test greatly improves performance on PowerVR GPUs (common on mobile) as that feature is extremely slow on them.
+While it gives slight performance improvement on other devices.

 __Disable Stencil Test__
-[TODO - explain what this does]
+Enabling this will disable stencil test on objects.
+[TODO: explain which game requires it to work properly]

 __Always Depth Write__

-[TODO - explain what this does]
+Enabling this simply assumes that all objects will depth write, causing severe graphical glitches on many games.
+Few games require this option enabled to work properly.

 * __Saint Seiya Omega__ It fixes invisible characters.

 __Texture Coord Speedhack__
-[TODO - explain what this does]
+Enabling this greatly improves performance as it pre-scales the texture coordinates instead of doing it in real time, But can cause severe graphical glitches.
+Please do not report bugs on forums with this option enabled.

 #### Overlay Information ####